Astral1119/sheets-wiki-data/misc/Style Guide.md

 Don't be afraid to create dead links.
 We can always fill them in later.

+Articles should generally have at least one wikilink and at least one tag.
+This makes navigation much easier.

 ### Formatting

 #### Functions and formulae